-Because the ultrasonic signal is generated on the surface, its accuracy is not affected by tube vibrations and lateral motion do not affect the wall thickness accuracy.
+Because the ultrasonic signal is generated on the surface, tube vibrations and lateral motion do not affect the wall thickness accuracy.

 Laser ultrasonics is a non-contact measurement technique that combines the precision of ultrasound with the flexibility and long working distance associated with optical systems.